 Table 18 shows the plant size and associated capital, operating and fuel costs.
 With respect to fuel costs, the total maximum allowable fuel cost column is the fuel cost that will provide a minimum target return for each plant size.
-The fuel chipping and delivery costs are subtracted from that amount to identify the amount (if any) a prospective power plant can contribute to management treatment costs (i.e., tree felling, skidding, and chipping).
+The fuel chipping and delivery costs are subtracted from that amount to identify the amount (if any) a prospective power plant can contribute to management treatment costs (i.e., tree harvesting and skidding).